 Wondering exactly what anchor links are?
 They’re a special kind of link that will take you to a specific location on a page on your site instead of to a different website or different page.
 Click here to see how that works, and then check out our guide below to find out how to do this:

-You can create an anchor using text, images, or a button.
+You can create an anchor using text, images, an external link in your navigation menu, or a button.
 In this example, we’ll look at using a button to link directly to some text further down on the page.

 First, decide where you want to place your anchor and drag an Embed Code element just above or next to that spot.
 We’ll be using the Exciting Destinations text as the anchor point, and the anchor name is destinations.
 You can use any word you like - it doesn’t have to be part of the text - but it is a good idea to choose an easy-to-remember name for the anchor.